-Today, a new wave of new LGBT icons in music is ready to take over the reins.
+Today, a new wave of new LGBTQ icons in music is ready to take over the reins.
 From Lil Nas X to Janelle Monáe, they speak to the community through music and a restless energy to drive change.
 These new artists aren’t afraid of expressing their sexuality with boldness and creativity.

 Lil Nas X